philthinker/ICECUBE-VREPToolbox/README.md

  1. Open the "UR5PickAndPlace.ttt" scene and run "Demo\HelloICECUBE_PickAndPlace.m".

  2. Open the "UR5PegInHole.ttt" scene and run "Demo\HelloICECUBE_PegInHole.m".

- 3. Run "magicTools\MovementPrimitive\DMP_demo.m" the learn the use of @DMP.

 ### Rooibos goes well with nights of silence